Weronika3108/Weronika3108/README.md

  [Wyszkolę Was](https://www.wyszkolewas.com.pl/blog/)

  [Testowanie oprogramowania](https://ksiazka.testowanieoprogramowania.pl/)

+## 💡 **Continuous Learning**
+My learning journey never stops.
+Currently, I'm enhancing my testing skills through the following resources:

+The Complete 2023 Software Testing Bootcamp
+Rest API Testing (Automation) from Scratch-Rest Assured Java

+Feel free to explore my portfolio and get in touch if you'd like to collaborate or discuss anything related to software testing.
+Let's ensure the software we test is nothing short of impeccable!

 • During practical course of testing by testerzy.pl I tested and found bugs in various programs and websites: